Looking for lgbtq+ graphic novels? Here are 11 enthralling lgbtq+ graphic novels you will actually be obsessed with

 I have mixed feeling about this graphic novel.
 So many people I know absolutely love this book.
 The illustrations are beautiful and the diversity is excellent.

 And I also love the exploration of toxic relationships.
-It was really well done and it showed the impact a toxic relationship can have on your mental health.
+It was well done and it showed the impact a toxic relationship can have on your mental health.

 But I found the characters to lack emotional depth and I found it hard to emotionally connect with them.
 The storyline was also a bit all over the place.